Jimskapt/ModuleYourPrintsLibrary/README.md

 cd ../YourProjectFolder
 ```

-After that, open your file in OpenSCAD, and add following line in top of your file :
+After that, each time you need to use MYPL Mark1, add following line in top of your file :

 ```
 use <../ModuleYourPrintsLibrary/library.scad>;